7 Festivals on the Golden Triangle Tour!

 However, this event is not just about exquisite craftwork.
 In fact, it equally emphasizes performing arts.
 The gist of this, it entertains visitors with various cultural performances.
 So, if you are a sucker for folk and classical art forms, you’d definitely love every bit of this bonanza.

 Are you a connoisseur of good food?
 Then, this festival will be a gourmet delight for you.
 Furthermore, are you traveling with your family and kids?
 Then, for your entertainment, they have a fun fair lined up.
-So, how about rekindling your inner kid by taking chances on some big and small rides while enjoying the ambiance of India?
+So, how about rekindling your inner kid by taking chances on some big and small rides while enjoying the ambience of India?
 Sounds like a plan.

 The Flamboyant Ram Barat, Agra